Cobord/Identifiable/README.md

 ## Other identifiers

-If data is available do the same with
+If data is available do the same with more such as

 - Birth Year
-- Alma Mater
 - Occupation

 Likely data not available for combinations but should output the upper bound gotten by calcuating with independent marginals.